How to Make Cannabutter with Simple and Easy Steps: The complete guide to making weed butter

 Another amazing thing about weed butter is its ability to be used in almost any kind of home recipe.
 You can create anything from savory dishes like lamb chops to sweet treats like chocolate chip cookies.

-My favorite reason for loving weed butter is the fact that it makes food that makes you hungrier.
+My favorite reason for loving weed butter apart from the smooth butter flavor is the fact that it makes food that makes you hungrier.

 Before we get started: a quick reminder, you can mix other oils like olive oil or coconut oil with weed.
-Keep in mind that this recipe is meant just for butter.
+Keep in mind that this cannabutter guide is meant just for butter.

 What You Will Need: Ingredients required to make cannabutter’